DR. ARIADNE ANGULO. IUCN SSC Amphibian Specialist Group Co-Chair

 DR. AMAËL BORZÉE.
-IUCN Amphibian Specialist Group Co-Chair
+IUCN SSC Amphibian Specialist Group Co-Chair

 Amaël became co-chair in 2022, after being deputy chair between 2021 and 2022.
 He is also the ASG webmaster since 2018.
 He completed a Master in behavioural ecology in Switzerland and a PhD on amphibian conservation in the Republic of Korea.
 He is currently a professor at Nanjing Forestry University in Nanjing, P.R.
 China where he leads the Laboratory of Animal Behaviour and Conservation.
 His research focuses on amphibian behaviour, phylogeny, ecology, taxonomy and conservation in northeast Asia.
 He would also like to work on determining what makes amphibian species threatened and how to best protect their environment.
 He has published over 150 peer-reviewed articles on his main research focus. aborzee[at]amphibians.org.